ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

 assertTrue(p.hasNext());
 ```
-Here are diagrams that should give you an idea of how the above data is structured.
+Here are diagrams that should give you an idea of how the above data is
+structured.<br><br>
+Using the Doubly Linked List implementation
 <img width="100%" src="./dll.png"><br>
+Using the Array implementation
 <img width="100%" src="./al.png"><br>

 ## Testing